Stop the stupid! Donald Trump & Co have got to go

 It’s a tactic that worked so well in Japan after all, which seems to be one piece of history Trump actually knows something about — as he demonstrated by delicately reminding Japan’s new Prime Minister about the attack on Pearl Harbour.
 It’s a pity she didn’t respond by saying that the people of Hiroshima and Nagasaki were equally surprised to have nuclear weapons dropped on their unsuspecting heads.

-There are some signs other countries are belatedly recognising the threat, but much more needs to be done.
-A useful, sobering and cost-free message could be sent by a mass boycott of the forthcoming world cup.
+There are some signs that other countries are belatedly recognising the threat, but much more needs to be done.
+A useful, sobering and cost-free message could be sent by a mass boycott of the forthcoming World Cup.
 It would be unfortunate for the football tragics amongst us, but a small price to pay for giving President Trump a kick in the psychological goolies; to put it in language he might understand.

 Mark Beeson is an adjunct professor at the University of Technology Sydney and Griffith University.
 He was previously Professor of International Politics at the University of Western Australia.